GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |typedef-ast-ExprMakeBlockFlags| replace:: properties of the `ExprMakeBlock` object.

+.. |typedef-ast-CopyFlags| replace:: properties of the `ExprCopy` object.

+.. |typedef-ast-MoveFlags| replace:: properties of the `ExprMove` object.

 .. |typedef-ast-ExpressionPtr| replace:: Smart pointer to `Expression` object.

 .. |typedef-ast-StructurePtr| replace:: Smart pointer to `Structure` object.